01-edu/public/subjects/fprime.en.md

 -   The input, when there is one, will always be valid.

--   In this exercise the primes factor of 1 is consider as 1
+-   In this exercise the primes factor of 1 is considered as 1.

 ### Usage